Blog Post December 5, 2025 | 15 minute read

 • IT teams need to manage composable architectures

-Build cross-functional collaboration frameworks.
+• Build cross-functional collaboration frameworks.
 These trends break down traditional silos between IT, marketing, operations and compliance teams.
-You need new processes that enable you to make integrated decisions.
+You need new processes that enable you to make integrated data-driven decisions.

-The sooner you start with all this, and invest in preparations, the smoother the transitions will be.
+The sooner you start and invest in preparations, the smoother the transitions will be.
 It means you don’t need to rush implementations or deal with extra organizational resistance to change.

-How Stibo Systems creates the right conditions to benefit from all these trends
+How Stibo Systems master data management creates the right conditions to benefit from all these trends

-Understanding these trends is valuable.
-Having the technology infrastructure to execute on them is what creates competitive advantage.
+Understanding these PIM trends is valuable, but having the technology infrastructure to execute on them is what gives you competitive advantage.

-At Stibo Systems, we have been building capabilities specifically designed for this new era of product information management.
-Our Product Experience Data Cloud (PXDC) offering is PIM evolved, several times over.
+At Stibo Systems, we have been building next-level PIM capabilities specifically designed for this new era of product information management with our Product Experience Data Cloud (PXDC).

 What makes PXDC different